sofianealhoz/Network_Intrusion_Detection_System/README.md

 - **CNN5**

-We use K-Fold Cross-Validation to assess model performance and fine-tune hyperparameters.
+I used K-Fold Cross-Validation to assess model performance and fine-tune hyperparameters.

 ## File Structure